shinley/gatsby-cn/zh-CN/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 ---
 title: Web Performance 101—also, why is Gatsby so fast?
-date: 2017-09-13
+date: "2017-09-13"
-author: Kyle Mathews
+author: "Kyle Mathews"
-image: reactnext-gatsby-performance.001.png
+image: "reactnext-gatsby-performance.001.png"
 showImageInArticle: false
-typora-copy-images-to: './'
+typora-copy-images-to: ./
 ---

-*I gave this talk last weekend at [ReactNext](http://react-next.com/) in Tel Aviv.
-I spoke on the basics of measuring and improving web performance and how Gatsby is designed so sites built with it are always very very fast.*
+_I gave this talk last weekend at [ReactNext](http://react-next.com/) in Tel Aviv.
+I spoke on the basics of measuring and improving web performance and how Gatsby is designed so sites built with it are always very very fast._

-*Slides to follow interspersed with notes.*
+_Slides to follow interspersed with notes._

 ![reactnext-gatsby-performance.001](reactnext-gatsby-performance.001.png)